PowerLoom/docs/docs/build-with-powerloom/use-cases/building-new-usecase/tracking-wallet-interactions.md

     ```

 4. **Focus on Wallet Interactions**:
-   You can simply fork and modify the BungeeBridgeProcessor to suit your needs.
+   You can simply fork and modify the `TrackingWalletInteractionProcessor` to suit your needs.
 In this case, we will modify the data collection logic to concentrate on the wallet interactions.

 A sample implementation of such a processor will look something like this